-Course is part of the Pre-Engineering: Project Lead the Way (PLTW) Academy
+Course is part of the Engineering: Project Lead the Way (PLTW) Academy

-Prerequisites: Principles of Engineering or staff recommendation; Algebra II (330M) is the minimum mathematics requirement
+Prerequisites: Principles of Engineering; Common Core Algebra II (330M) is the minimum mathematics requirement

 Computer Integrated Manufacturing (CIM) is a course that applies principles of robotics and automation.
-The course builds on computer solid modeling skills developed in Introduction to Engineering Design and uses computercontrolled equipment to produce actual models of threedimensional designs.
+The course builds on computer solid modeling skills developed in Introduction to Engineering Design and uses computer-controlled equipment to produce actual models of three-dimensional designs.
 Fundamental concepts of robotics used in automated manufacturing and design analysis are included.

-Digital Electronics (DE) - G/T Course is part of the Pre-Engineering: Project Lead the Way (PLTW) Academy
+Digital Electronics (DE) - G/T

+Course is part of the Engineering: Project Lead the Way (PLTW) Academy

-Grades 10,11, 12
+Grades 10,11, 12 1 credit

-Prerequisite: Principles of Engineering or staff recommendation; Algebra II (330M) is the minimum mathematics requirement
+Prerequisite: Principles of Engineering; Common Core Algebra II (330M) is the minimum mathematics requirement